deniseiras/PORTFOLIO_brew_controller_arduino/README.md

 - Use the temperature sensor when transfering mash

 ToDo:
+- Fix bug power on/off.
+The time off is not correct, during 2 cycles.
 - Adding hops or other ingredients configuration and alerts when mashing
 - Fix enable/disable backlight